AlexHarker/AHarker_Externals/descriptors/descriptors~/Notes.md

 -- DECISIONS --

 * Stats - return crossing position (as documented) or length for relevant searches
-* Descriptors - implement power option for some descriptors?
+* Descriptors - implement power option for some descriptors? [all shape related?]
 * Content descriptors - implement better filtering for partials (including interface for inharmonicity which has an additional parameter)
+* spectral_peaks - unify returns and interface

 -- Desciptors Notes --